diyaa59/diyaagrams.com/content/Pfsense/WireGuard-Pfsense-Policy-Based-Routing/WireGuard-Pfsense-policy-based-routing.md

 > [!IMPORANT]
 > You will have to apply the rules in Pfsense in order for the rule to take affect.
 You will see a pop up prompting you to apply the rules after you save the rule.
 You need to click the Apply button for the changes to take affect.

 Scroll down until you find the `Gateway` option.
-Set the gateway to the VPS gateway you configured in previous steps.
-Now you can save the rule 🙂.
+Set the gateway to the VPS gateway you configured in the previous steps.
+Now you can save the rule.

 ![[Pfsense/WireGuard-Pfsense-Policy-Based-Routing/Attachments/Pasted image 20240420024221.png]]